Nike-Inc/cerberus-doc-site/docs/administration-guide/creating-an-environment.md

 ## Configure the Lifecycle Management CLI

-Ensure you have a Java 8 JRE with Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy installed and available on your path.
-Double check with `java -version` and also look under `JAVA_HOME/jre/lib/security` for `US_export_policy.jar` and `local_policy.jar`.
+Ensure you have a Java 8 JRE with Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy installed and available on your path (Note: a second download is required).

 Download the <a target="_blank" onclick="trackOutboundLink('https://github.com/Nike-Inc/cerberus-lifecycle-cli/releases/latest')" href="https://github.com/Nike-Inc/cerberus-lifecycle-cli/releases/latest">Cerberus Lifecycle CLI</a>
 (both the cerberus shell script and jar) to some location like `~/Applications/cerberus` and setup environment variables: